japywheel/japywheel-ESP32-MiniWebRadio-with-buttons/README.md

 # Schreibfaul1 (Wolle)'s ESP32-S3-MiniWebRadio V4 with 5 way Control Buttons

-Schreibfaul1 created one of the, if  not the best webradio.
-The only downside for me was not having button control.
-The only thing I changed was to add the button control and duplicating the code as used for the remote control.
-The left-right-up-down & OK essentially mimics the button presses of the infrared remote control.
-It is probably not the cleanest integration but for me it works and *it may create some insparation for more code savvy people to do it properly.* Due to the number of GPIOs available this may only work with TFT controllers < 7
+Schreibfaul1 created one of the best, if not *the* best, web radios.
+The only downside for me was the lack of button control.

+The only change I made was adding button control by duplicating the code used for the remote control.
+The **left, right, up, down, and OK buttons** essentially mimic the infrared remote control's inputs.
+It's probably not the cleanest integration, but it works for me — and **might inspire more code-savvy folks to implement it properly.**

+Due to the limited number of available GPIOs, this may only work with TFT controller less than '7'

-**All rewards go the Schreibfaul1 and others who have committed to this fantastic web radio**
+**All credit goes to Schreibfaul1 and others who contributed to this fantastic web radio project.**

-The control can be individual buttons or joystick like 5 way button.
+The controls can be implemented using individual buttons or a joystick-style 5-way button.(more compact)

 <img src="docs/SW-TM-5WN.jpg" width="200"/>

-This is more compact.
 As the ESP-S3 has internal pull up resistors, no eternal rxesistors are used.

-for default pins the following GPIOs are defined:
+For default pins the following GPIOs are defined:

 `#define BUT_UP       40`
 `#define BUT_DOWN     41`